 The Stress of College

 Stress.
 It happens to all of us, including our kids.
-As though balancing a full schedule, the welcome distraction of football season, sorority and fraternity rush, adjusting to college and trying to maintain a social life is not enough, our students had the added bonus of an uninvited guest, Hurricane Irma.
+As though balancing a full schedule, the welcome distraction of football season, sorority and fraternity rush, adjusting to college and trying to maintain a social life.
 The stress levels increase during mid-terms and finals.
 Fortunately, UF is on top of it, offering various programs, workshops, training, and suggestions; most of which are free to our Gators.
 Individual wellness coaching is available through Wellness Services and is free to enroll students using their UFID.
 Through GatorWell, your student has access to free wellness coaching programs addressing stress management, relaxation strategies, sleep habits, study skills, eating habits and exercise.
 Only students can schedule an appointment by going through the website, by email or by calling 352-273-4450.

 UF’s Counseling & Wellness Station offers many workshops throughout the semester including relaxation methods, therapy dogs (yappy hour), learning to create joy, stress-reducing experiences using various mind-body activities, yoga, and meditation.
 Check out the list here.